jsinger67/scnr/README.md

 /\*.*?\*/
 ```

-You would simple make the repetition non-greedy by adding a question mark to the repetition operator.
+You would simply make the repetition non-greedy by adding a question mark to the repetition operator.
 In `scnr` you would instead create a second scanner mode, here named `COMMENT`.

 This mode is entered on the **comment start** `/\\*`, then handles all tokens inside a comment and